 Clicking on the map will expand it and offer more location suggestions along the side.
 Clicking on one of the individual locations will pull up a knowledge panel.

-Local packs are extremely important for any local businesses.
-To land in the local pack, you’ll need to claim (and optimize) your Google My Business page and emphasize local SEO.
+Local packs are extremely important for any local business.
+To land in the local pack, you’ll need to claim (and optimize) your Google Business Profile and emphasize local SEO.

 Top Stories